-1. This essay appears on the Lapham’s Quarterly website under the title “The Tea Party Parties On,” posted 26 July 2011.
+An earlier essay was published on the Lapham’s Quarterly website in July 2011 under the title “The Tea Party Parties On.”

 The admission ticket below, die cut in the shape of a tea box, comes from the centennial party at Boston's Faneuil Hall in 1873.

 Colonial-themed dinners became a widespread fad during the official Centennial Celebration in 1876, a hundred years after the Continental Congress adopted the Declaration of Independence.
 Church groups and civic associations held parties throughout the country.
 The handbill below features the same charming illustration as seen on the admission ticket three years earlier.
 This event was hosted by the Ladies Society of the Methodist Episcopal Church in Jackson, Michigan.
 Two consecutive 35-cent suppers were served to diners who sat at thirteen tables representing the thirteen original states.
 The entertainment program for Wednesday evening includes singing, poetry, and four tableaus.

 The bill of fare at the fund-raiser for the Library Society in Belvidre, Illinois includes pan dowdy, old-fashioned doughnuts, and “lection” cake, a yeast-leavened fruitcake, or plum cake, baked on election days in New England in a tradition going back to a few years before the Revolution.